Tn Nursery Reviews Are Excellent - Consider Us For All Your Planting Needs

 Managing Plants That Struggle Near A Black Walnut Tree

-Property owners who want to create a landscape that reflects their personal taste may have some hard choices to make when Black Walnut trees are present.
+Property owners who want to create a landscape that reflects their taste may have some hard choices when Black Walnut trees are present.
 High levels of juglone can eliminate vegetable gardens and especially prized tomatoes.
 But there are ways to minimize the impact by identifying the following sensitive plants and taking proactive measures.

 Which Perennial Plants & Shrubs Can Survive Black Walnut Trees?